dramlian/CATBOT2/readme.md

-# Cat Photo Bot - Azure HTTP Function with Meta Webhook
+# CATBOT Azure HTTP Function with Meta Webhook

 This Azure Function project implements a Facebook Messenger bot that automatically sends cute cat photos to users who message your Facebook page.
 The bot uses Azure HTTP-triggered functions to handle Meta webhooks and respond with adorable cat images.